ankit-ml12/learning/React/03 advanceReact/07 Useref/useRef.md

 #### useRef

+- it create a mutable variable which will not rerender the variable
 - DOES NOT TRIGGER RE-RENDER
 - preserves the value between renders
 - or we can say the get only once obj is rendered